damien-meere/frontend-milestone/README.md

 not submit.
 If all fields are completed with valid information, on submission, a notification Modal will appear to let the user know that the training rep from Eolas will be contact with 24 hours to confirm their position on the programme.

+In handling this function, some issues were encountered, in particualr to do with the fact that GitHub pages do not allow for form submission, as they are meant to be host static pages, not pages linking to back-end functionality. the issues around this are called out in the [Unresolved Bugs](#Testing-Unresolved_Bugs) section.

 All external links will open in a new tab using 'target="_blank"'.
 All external links have been manually tested to ensure that they are pointing to the correct destination.

 Internal links on each page were individually tested to ensure they navigated to the requisite page.
 Within the navbar, within link dropdowns, the links navigate to specific anchors within a particular